mathildebrosseau/transition-python-lib/README.md

     print(nodes)
 ```

-Another example to get a new accessibility map :
+Another example using Transition to get a new accessibility map :
 ```python
 import Transition
 from datetime import time